sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-github-desktop.md

 Before committing, you can choose which changed files you want to include in the commit.

 The **Changes** panel lists every changed file in your working directory.
-The header of the list displays a file count, like “3 changed files”, as displayed in the screenshot below.
+The header of the list displays a file count, like “3 changed files,” as displayed in the screenshot below.

 ![The Changes tab showing the list of changed files.](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/github-desktop-changes.png)

 Different types of changes are represented by icons to the right of each file name.

 - Modified files are shown with a yellow dot in a square.
-- Untracked (newly created files) files are shown with a green `+` sign in a square.
+- Untracked (newly created files) files are shown with a green plus sign (`+`) in a square.
-- Deleted files are shown with a red `-` sign in a square.
+- Deleted files are shown with a red minus sign (`-`) sign in a square.

 The top-most checkbox, found in the list header, allows you to select or deselect all files.
 You can also select files individually by using each file’s checkbox.